You are here

 Federal and State Court Cooperation: Overview

-Cooperation between state and federal courts can enable more efficient use of time and resources for both courts.
+Cooperation between state and federal courts enables more efficient use of time and resources for both courts.
 When working together, state and federal courts can identify sources of potential tension (e.g., calendar and scheduling conflicts, certification of state law questions, access to records) and consider how to share limited resources (e.g., facilities, emergency preparedness, civics education programs, translators).

 State–federal judicial councils allow judges and administrators to work together to achieve these goals, establishing an arrangement that can also be used down the road, as new issues arise.